Past Perfect Tense

 - I saw a mirror on the floor.
 It had fallen from the wall. ( it had fallen the night before)

-- Michael didn’t want to watch the movie because he had watched it before.
+- Michael didn’t want to watch the movie because he had already watched it.

 The structure is: